QED1224/Toontown-Resources/Guide.md

 ## How did the C.F.O. choose which toon to attack? <a name="cfo-2"></a>

-At the start of the Crane Round, a list named `toonsToAttack` is created which contains the ID of every toon in the C.F.O. batttle sorted randomly.
-Toons are attacked according to this order: the toon at position 0 is attacked first and then its ID is appended to the end of the list.
-This cylcle repeats for the duration of the battle.
+At the start of the Crane Round, a list named `toonsToAttack` was created which contained the ID of every toon in the C.F.O. batttle sorted randomly.
+Toons were then attacked according to this order: the toon at position 0 was attacked first and then its ID was appended to the end of the list.
+This cylcle repeated for the duration of the battle.

 # C.J. <a name="cj"></a>
 [[back to top](#contents)]